Sewing Tutor

 Reclaimed: Grafted - the construction of the bowl can be found in Portraits

-Cowal Kimono: Coastal Summer - can now be found in Intercultural Landscapes
+Cowal Kimono: Highland Spring - can now be found in Intercultural Landscapes